fairmath/fherma-challenges/gelu-function/solution_with_ps_algorithm.md

 # GELU Approximation in FHE with the Paterson–Stockmeyer Algorithm

+> The article details the solution provided by the winner of the GELU Function challenge.

-Seunghun Paik (Hanyang University, South Korea), Nirajan Koirala (University of Notre Dame, USA)
+**Authors:** Seunghun Paik (Hanyang University, South Korea), Nirajan Koirala (University of Notre Dame, USA)

 ## 1) Problem & Target